RashmiDilshara/Blog-Post-Application/README.md

-# Blog-Post-Application
-Here's a structured approach to create a minimal blog post application using PHP, MySQL, and jQuery with AJAX.

 # Basic Blog Post Application

 This is a minimal blog post application that allows users to create, view, and delete posts.
 The application is built using PHP for the backend, MySQL for the database, and jQuery with AJAX for frontend interactions.